codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 -   The **diff coverage and coverage variation** introduced by the pull request.
 These are the same values you find in the [Pull request coverage overview](../repositories-coverage/pull-requests.md#coverage-overview) panel in the Codacy app.

     The percentage next to each file name is the coverage variation for that file.
-You can toggle on the coverage details to see the line-by-line coverage variation introduced by the pull request on that file.<!--TODO DOCS-681 Explain how to toggle on/off-->
+You can toggle on the coverage details to see the line-by-line coverage variation introduced by the pull request on that file.<!--TODO DOCS-681 Explain how to toggle on/off--> These are the same details you find in the [coverage Diff tab of the pull request](../repositories-coverage/pull-requests.md#diff-tab) in the Codacy app.

 -   Sequences of **duplicate code** (clones) introduced by the pull request.
 These are the same ones you find in the [Quality Duplication tabs](../repositories/pull-requests.md#duplication-tabs) in the Codacy app.